VirulentArc/ScriptCards/Spell Book Manager/readme.md

    - `Spell Book Manager [PlayerID]`

 The settings handout stores GM configuration.
 The player-specific handout is used to display spell descriptions when the spell description button is clicked.
+All automatically created handouts are automatically stored as archived to not interfere with game journals.

 The first time each player runs the script, a new `Spell Book Manager [PlayerID]` handout will be created.<br>
 ![Installation handouts](images/handouts.png)

 GMs will see a string of characters in the GM Notes of the handouts.
 Do not manually edit the GM Notes.
-That text is a JSON-style settings string that stores mule assignment information and player theme information.<br>
+That text is a JSON string that stores mule assignment information and player theme information.<br>
 ![Settings JSON](images/JSON.png)

----

-## Spell List Size and Roll20 Performance

-Avoid putting too many spells on a single character sheet.

-This includes player characters, NPCs, spell source characters, and assigned spell book characters. `SBM_` sources are still character sheets, and very large spell lists can make Roll20 slower or less reliable.

-There is no exact universal spell limit.
-Some sheets may work fine with a large number of spells, while others may slow down or behave unpredictably depending on browser, computer, campaign size, and overall sheet data.

-For best results, do not create one giant spell source containing every spell in the game.
-Split large spell libraries into smaller `SBM_` characters, such as class-based, source-based, subclass-based, player-specific, or campaign-specific spell sources.

-If a character sheet or spell source starts loading slowly, failing to update correctly, or behaving strangely, reduce the number of spell rows on that sheet.

 ---